Exam and Assessment Data

 How do we ensure that our assessments are rigorous?

-At St. John’s we implement monitoring procedures and maintain a continuing overview of in school assessment through:-
+At St. John’s we implement procedures and maintain a continuing overview of in school assessment through:-

 Reporting to parents

 Parents of pupils in all year groups will be informed whether their child is working below, within or above the expected level for their year group in reading, writing and maths.
-Parents are invited termly to parents' meetings when they are informed of the attainment of their child.
-However, parents are always very welcome at any point in the year to discuss their child’s progress, and indeed,we actively encourage this.
+Parents are invited termly to parents' meetings where they are informed of the attainment of their child.
+However, parents are always very welcome at any point in the year to discuss their child’s progress.
+Parents are given an end of year report in Summer Term, which outlines their child's attainment and progress in all areas of the curriculum.